The Star Larvae Hypothesis

 The philosophical doctrine of organicism synthesizes the religious doctrine of Intelligent Design and the scientific doctrine of Darwinian Evolution into a philosophical home for the star larvae hypothesis.

 Consider the sacred, i.e. theism, as thesis and the profane, i.e. materialism, as antithesis and the star larvae hypothesis as synthesis.
-The hypothesis proposes the following dialectical moves.
+The hypothesis proposes these dialectical moves:

 - Thesis: Natural law (objectivity) derives from a pre-existing intelligence (subjectivity), the intelligent mind being peculiar in its broad scope and lack of a physical body.
 This is primacy of mind.